 The entrance to the cave is from above and it is said that some of the corpses drift into the cave when the surf is high, and it has since been called Draugahellir or Ghost Cave".

-(Roughly translated into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason).
+(Roughly translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason).

 The other ghost is talking about him being deep in the realm of the fish and even though he was numb he drags himself home to the daughter of Narfi at Hólar.
 This is the story of why this place is said to be hunted.